Ron Howard teases more from Han Solo movie

-Hollywood filmmaker Ron Howard has teased yet another set shot from the untitled Han Solo movie.
+Ron Howard has continued teasing fans about the upcoming Han Solo movie and posted a picture on Instagram showing a blue-lit entrance.

-Ron Howard has teased yet another image from the upcoming Han Solo movie.
+Ron Howard has posted another teaser ahead of the Han Solo movie.

 The 63-year-old filmmaker took over control of the 'Star Wars' spin-off after Christopher Miller and Phil Lord left due to creative differences with Disney and Lucasfilm, and since he began work he has drip fed fans with teaser photos from the set posted on his Instagram and Twitter accounts.